geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 I don't know what to think about.

 ##### **Nimlgen** [[00:55:45](https://www.youtube.com/watch?v=22O5E5aAnJU&t=3345)]
-Like the tiny grad should be pip install tiny grad.
+Like the tinygrad should be pip install tinygrad.

 ##### **Nimlgen** [[00:55:48](https://www.youtube.com/watch?v=22O5E5aAnJU&t=3348)]
-You got Python dash M tiny grad apps LLM and it opens this web interface that has zero
+You got Python dash M tinygrad apps LLM and it opens this web interface that has zero

 ##### **Geohot** [[00:55:54](https://www.youtube.com/watch?v=22O5E5aAnJU&t=3354)]
 dependencies that runs in LLM.